Managing ADHD at school

-These e-learning modules will help you understand ADHD and suggest accommodations and strategies that will help raise the achievement of your students with ADHD (and everyone else too).
+These eLearning modules will help you understand ADHD and suggest accommodations and strategies that will help raise the achievement of your students with ADHD (and everyone else too).

 And why does supporting students with ADHD matter?
-The benefits for you as a teacher are it will make your job more satisfying and less stressful.
-But the benefits for students with ADHD are literally life changing.
-When ADHD is poorly supported or undiagnosed it can be associated with higher rates of suicide, depression, anxiety, drug use and criminality.
-But ADHD is also associated with higher levels of creativity and problem solving – and gives many highly successful people their drive and their edge. |
+The benefits for you as a teacher are that it will make your job more satisfying and less stressful.
+But the benefits for students with ADHD are life-changing.
+When ADHD is poorly supported or undiagnosed, it can be associated with higher rates of suicide, depression, anxiety, drug use and criminality.
+But ADHD is also associated with higher levels of creativity and problem-solving.
+It gives many highly successful people their drive and edge. |

 Thanks to the Sutherland Self Help Trust for their grant, which enabled us to develop these eLearning modules for you.